pixlsus/website/src/articles/interview-chdk/index.md

     </div>
 </div>

+One of the firsts tests with a full rig (72 cameras) shooting at same time

 <div>
     <div class='fluid-vid'>
         <iframe src="https://www.youtube-nocookie.com/embed/2egiBmt321k" frameborder="0" allowfullscreen></iframe>
     </div>
 </div>

+A simple test to show the detail of a segment of the rig, how the cameras were mounted and their response after sending the turn off command using <dfn>chdkptp</dfn>

 #### Do you developers have time to play with CHDK?
 What are your preferred use?
 - [waterwingz] There are a ton of features in CHDK and I've had fun playing with most of them.
 But for me, it's mostly about Lua scripting when I'm actually using CHDK.